GSA/fedramp/rfi-directory/README.md

-## Information for Interested Vendors
+## Information for Interested Agencies

 ### We’re glad you’re interested in our project!